Lock expense...worth it?

 My rationale?
 If you buy cheap and your bike gets nicked, not only have you got to replace the bike, but you have to replace the lock.
 Which - having lost my bike - would make me feel like an utter nonce.

-Ideally, a bike lock should be as thick as the girders on the Titanic, should weigh more than a lead-lined Bank Safe, and - most important - should have a really tough-sounding name, like:
+Ideally, a bike lock should be as thick as the girders on the Titanic, should weigh more than a lead-lined Bank Safe, and - most important - should have a really tough-sounding name, like:-

-XXXGranite New York State Penitentiary Rugged Extreem, or Tyson.
+XXXGranite New York State Penitentiary Rugged Extreem,

 Accept nothing less.

-My rationale was that any sensible thief would not expend the effort of overcoming my posh lock to steal a censored bike when wherever I park there are better or equivalent bikes parked with cheap easy to overcome locks.
+My rationale was that any sensible thief would not expend the effort of overcoming my posh lock to steal a shit bike when wherever I park there are better or equivalent bikes parked with cheap easy to overcome locks.

 I have now bought a new (much better bike) and I am still using the expensive lock so actually it was probably cheaper in the long run than having to buy a second better lock to go with the better bike.